Under the Son’s Victoria

 Florida, USA

 Her head was so wedged it didn’t seem possible to get it out.
 The two men got behind her and lifted, but her head didn’t move.
-She even had a front leg in there, stuck just below her head.
-Then, the leg slipped out.
+She even had a front leg in there stuck just below her head.
+Then the leg slipped out.
 Maybe there was some hope.

-Under the Son's VictoriaThey lifted again, I took her head… then I just sort of blacked out, and somehow her head came out.
-She stumbled backward, unable to stand, weak, exhausted, and I’m sure, numb.
-I placed her down on the ground and gave her as long as she needed.
+They lifted again as I took her head… then I just sort of blacked out, but somehow her head came out.
+She stumbled backward, unable to stand — weak, exhausted, and I’m sure, numb.
+I put her down on the ground.

 Originally published as HeroicStories #378 on Jan 27, 2003